Best Meeting Time: São Paulo to Dubai

 Tips for Scheduling Across São Paulo and Dubai

-- During Ramadan, Dubai working hours shorten by 2 hours under UAE law, shrinking an already narrow overlap further.
+- During Ramadan, Dubai's working hours shorten by two hours under UAE law, cutting into the already tight two-hour overlap window.

 Public Holidays and Working Weeks